-Spending Decisions That Do Not Require a Court Hearing
+Spending That Does Not Need a Court Hearing

-One of the most important responsibilities a conservator carries is deciding how to spend the protected person's money.
-Arizona law allows the conservator to make these decisions independently, but within a clear framework.
-The conservator must weigh the estate's size, the protected person's accustomed standard of living, and any other resources available for their support.
+One of the biggest duties a conservator carries is deciding how to spend money for the protected person.
+The conservator must weigh the estate's size, the person's way of life, and any other resources available for support.

 The conservator shall expend or distribute sums reasonably necessary for the support, education, care or benefit of the protected person and the person's dependents with due regard to the size of the estate, the probable duration of the conservatorship and the likelihood that the protected person, at some future time, may be fully able to be wholly self-sufficient.

-A.R.S. § 14-5425(A)(2)If a parent or guardian has made recommendations about the protected person's care or education, the conservator should consider them.
-The conservator is generally protected from surcharge for following those recommendations, unless the parent or guardian is personally benefiting from the spending.
+A.R.S. § 14-5425(A)(2)If a parent or guardian has made care or schooling suggestions, the conservator should take them into account.
+The conservator is usually shielded for following those tips.
+The exception is if the parent or guardian personally gains from the spending.

 What Happens When the Conservatorship Ends